-- ► If I trust an particular engineering company, I fly their planes. - ► If I trust Microsoft, I do my taxes on their computers. - If I trust that ConjectureA is really a theorem, I will spend my next months on trying to prove ConjectureB.
+- ▶ If I trust an particular engineering company, I fly their planes. - ▶ If I trust Microsoft, I do my taxes on their computers. - If I trust that ConjectureA is really a theorem, I will spend the next several months trying to prove ConjectureB.